smirarab/ASTRAL/astral-tutorial.md

 and branch support are also computed and outputted.
 In the next section, we will introduce ways to output even more information per branch.

-When scoring a tree, you probably want to capture the stderr using `2>name_of_a_file` redirection, as described before.
+* When scoring a tree, you probably want to capture the stderr using `2>name_of_a_file` redirection, as described before.

+* Just like the use of ASTRAL for inferring species trees, you can combine `-a` and `-q` to compute branch support values for multi-individual dataset.

 ### Extensive branch annotations
 Where you are inferring a species tree or scoring one using the `-q` option,